RobbyGit/YALDP/README.md

 Yet Another LiDar Project
 -------------------------

+I wanted a way to use my RPLIDAR A1M8 Lidar on my Android phone.
+After searching and trying Arduino's, I eventually decided to create an APP.

+Not sure if this will work with any other RPLIDAR as I dont have any yet.

 This is the start of creating this project.
 I have used https://github.com/carlemil/RPLidarA2AndroidThingsAPI and thank him for the development he did.
 If you use this , please give him a star.